Court of Protection solicitors

 The court decides whether someone has the mental capacity to make a particular decision for themselves based on the available expert evidence.
 They appoint deputies to make ongoing decisions for people who lack mental capacity or give people permission to make a one-off decision for someone who lacks capacity.

 The court also deals with a range of other matters, including making decisions about lasting or enduring powers of attorney, dealing with emergency applications, considering applications for statutory wills and making decisions about when someone can be deprived of their liberty under the Mental Capacity Act.

 Members of the team are often involved in providing training to external bodies and have previously assisted with training for social services departments, health departments and the voluntary division.
-The team organises and runs an annual Brain Injury Conference aimed at healthcare professionals and the voluntary sector which is chaired by Andrew Harding.
+The team organises and runs an annual Brain Injury Conference, and bi annual Spinal Injury Conference aimed at healthcare professionals and the voluntary sector which is chaired by Andrew Harding.